 Deputy Designated Safeguarding Leads are Mrs Jill Carter, Mrs Rebecca Peel, Miss Bev Jefferson, Mr John Ross (Assistant Principal VI Form), Mrs Naomi Godolphin (Assistant Principal Nexus) and Mrs Sally Richards (Nexus).
 Mrs Jo Greet is also our Designated Teacher for Children in Care.
 Staff, students and parents are to make contact with a Designated Safeguarding Lead if there is any concern with regard to the safeguarding of children at Camborne Science and International Academy.

 All staff, including our support staff are aware of our procedures and parents and carers are welcome to read our policy.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will always ensure that our concerns about our students are discussed with their parents/carers first, unless there is reason to believe that this is not in the child’s best interests.

 The Pastoral Team supports our students with meeting their social, emotional and welfare needs.

-The BBC issued an article on the 29 November 2016 ‘How do you talk to your children about sexual abuse?’ which is a summary of the different ways parents can have conversations with their children about keeping safe.
-Please click here for the full BBC article.
+The BBC issued an article ‘How do you talk to your children about sexual abuse?’ which is a summary of the different ways parents can have conversations with their children about keeping safe.

-Good mental health is essential for the wellbeing of all learners.
-You may find the information found on the following website useful:
+Good mental health is essential for the well-being of all learners.
+You may find the information found on the following websites useful: